alejandro-parga/alejandro-parga.github.io/index.md

 title: Alejandro Parga MD PhD
 ---

-As a neuro-electrophysiologist with medical training and advanced research skills in laboratory methods and computational analysis, I am an expert on the synaptic plasticity of neuronal circuits and their alterations in functional brain disorders.
-In my research, I bring together microscopy and electrophysiological tools to investigate perception.
-My strengths are in the interpretation of neuro-anatomical studies and the cell biology involved in neuronal circuits.
-My goal is to decode the neuronal informational flow that creates the mind and translate this knowledge into concrete applications that potentiate brain-computer interface technology.
+As a neuro-electrophysiologist with medical training and advanced research skills in in/ex-vivo recordings and opoto/chemogenetics, I am an expert on the synaptic plasticity of neuronal circuits and their alterations in functional brain disorders.
+In my research, I bring together electrophysiological tools to investigate the function of neuronal networks.
+My strengths are in the interpretation of neuro-anatomical studies and the biophysics involved in hippocampal neuronal circuits.
+My goal is to understand the function of neuronal ensembles that is relevant to cognitive function and translate this knowledge into concrete applications that potentiate technology to modulate neuronal networks.

 <style>
 .container {